dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/c/cockatoo.md

 The ending is `-ue`, spelling unstressed /u/, and its plural is `-uis`: `þe cacatue`, `þe cacatuis`.

-The *cock* is gone, and that is the substantive claim of the form. *Cock* is not in this word's ancestry at any point.
+The *cock* is gone, and that is the substantive claim of the form.
+English's spelling asserts a compound that does not exist, in which the first element names the wrong bird and the second is a number. *Cock* is not in this word's ancestry at any point.
+The English spelling is not an inheritance but an error, and `cacatue` is what the word looks like with the error removed.